phuongwj/my-notes/ccp-module/day-3.md

-# day-3 / Digital Transformation, The Benefits of Cloud, AWS Global Infrastructure
+# day-3 / Digital Transformation, The Benefits of Cloud, AWS Global Infrastructure part 1
 before reading, i recommend you to switch to a lighter appearance, since it will make reading this easier.

 # Digital Transformation